-Travel Portland, along with the Oregon Health Authority and City of Portland, are closely monitoring the impact of COVID-19 (coronavirus disease 2019) in our community.
+Travel Portland, along with the Oregon Health Authority, City of Portland and Multnomah County, are closely monitoring the impact of COVID-19 (coronavirus disease 2019) in our community.

 On March 25, the U.S. Forest Service temporarily closed public access to all National Forest System lands within the boundaries of the Columbia River Gorge National Scenic Area.
-The closures will remain in effect until further notice.
+As of May 27, some sites are reopening, but visiting is still discouraged.

 Travel Portland will continue monitoring developments and communicating with event organizers and other clients whose activities may be disrupted.
 Health and safety are our top priority, and we will follow all guidance from local, state and national public health officials.
 According to Multnomah County officials, local immigrant communities and communities of color have experienced discrimination, loss of business and worse due to myths surrounding COVID-19.
 We encourage partners to report any instances of discrimination or bias crimes to the Oregon Department of Justice (learn more here).